 Seminars will be held every Saturday from 3 pm to 4 pm.
 The schedule for the same will be distributed in the first week of January.
 The assigned resident needs to discuss the topic with the consultant in charge (moderator) before making the final presentation

 Thesis presentation

-Departmental thesis committee meetings held every 3 month will evaluate the progress of the thesis of the candidate.
-Each candidate will have his turn for thesis presentation by rotation.
+Departmental thesis committee meetings held every 6 month will evaluate the progress of the thesis of the candidate.
+Each candidate will have his turn for thesis presentation by rotation as per schedule